 The Notes are not rated.
-Standard & Poor's Corporation has assigned a rating of "A+" to the outstanding bonds of the District.
-Such rating reflects only the view of such rating agency and an explanation of the significance of such rating should be obtained from the respective rating agency.
-There can be no assurance that such rating will not be revised or withdrawn, if in the judgement of agency circumstances so warrant.
+S&P Global Ratings ("S&P") 55 Water Street, New York, New York 10041, Telephone: (877) 299-2569 and Fax: (212) 438-5153, has assigned a rating of "A+" to the outstanding bonds of the District.
+Such rating reflects only the view of such rating agency and an explanation of the significance of such rating should be obtained from S&P. There can be no assurance that such rating will not be revised or withdrawn, if in the judgement of agency circumstances so warrant.
 Any change or withdrawal of such rating may have an adverse effect on the market price and the availability of a secondary market for the outstanding bonds and notes of the District.